dafnifacility/dafni-example-models/uk-climate-analysis/README.md

 See https://docs.secure.dafni.rl.ac.uk/docs/how-to/models/how-to-create-a-dafni-ready-model/.
 This is assuming you have downloaded the model files from this git repository to a local working folder on a computer with docker installed.
 Change directory to the uk-climate-analysis folder, and from the command prompt/terminal, type:

 ### Build container
-To construct the docker file
+To construct the docker file.

 `docker build -t uk-climate-analysis .`

 ### Run container
 If you want to run the docker file to test it.
 Note this step is not necessary for loading into DAFNI.

 `docker run uk-climate-analysis`

 ### Build image
 You then create a binary image file of the model, ready to upload to DAFNI.

 `docker save -o uk-climate-analysis.tar uk-climate-analysis`

 ### Compress resultant tar image
 DAFNI allows you to compress the binary file before uploading, handy if the file is large.

 `gzip uk-climate-analysis.tar`

 This compressed gz file, and the yaml file can now be uploaded to DAFNI via the DAFNI web interface at https://facility.secure.dafni.rl.ac.uk.